12 Cat Hairball Remedies That Really Work

 Temptations Hairball Control Treats

-I love these hairball control treats not only because they help eliminate hairballs, but also clean your cat’s teeth!
-You can use them as a low-calorie treat or as a meal topper.
+Treating hairballs in cats can also be as simple as a delicious treat!
+I love these hairball control treats not only because they help eliminate hairballs but also help your kitty maintain good dental hygiene You can use them as a low-calorie treat or as a meal topper.

 The chicken flavor tastes good to most cats, so you won’t have to convince them to take their cat hairball “medicine.”